lmichael107/docs/docs/data/stashcache/install-origin.md

     Directories you export **must not** collide with directories provided by other origin servers; this is why the explicit registration is required.

+!!! warning
+    The origin can only export one directory level below the `rootdir`, so exporting `/hcc` would work, but exporting `/hcc/data1` would not work.

 Managing the Origin Service
 ---------------------------